Measuring frailty in the elderly: an indicator based on a super-classifier: Constructing a super-classifier for frailty representation

-If the value of the super-classifier is $1$, the first component of the likelihood vector will be greater than the second.
-On the other hand, if the value is $-1$, the second component will be greater than the first one.
-Therefore, we can estimate the value of the super-classifier by identifying which of the two components has the higher value.
-This corresponds to evaluating the sign of the difference between the two components
+If the value of the super-classifier is $1$, \review{$\ell_+$ will be greater than $\ell_-$}.
+On the other hand, if the value is $-1$, \review{$\ell_-$ will be greater than $\ell_+$}.
+Therefore, we estimate the value of the super-classifier by identifying which of the two \review{components} has the higher value, and this corresponds to evaluating the sign of the difference between \review{$\ell_+$ and $\ell_-$}

 To simplify this expression, we represent both summations using the two indicator functions